MicrosoftDocs/Viva/Viva/insights/Use/Explore-Metrics-Week-in-the-Life.md

 ## Access to Week in the life

-You can open [Week in the life](https://workplaceanalytics.office.com/en-us/Home/Innovation/WeekintheLife)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/en-us/Home/Innovation/WeekintheLife)) to view it in Viva Insights.
+You can open [Week in the life](https://workplaceanalytics.office.com/en-us/Home/Innovation/WeekintheLife)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/en-us/Home/Innovation/WeekintheLife)) to view it in Viva Insights.

 ## All collaboration hours